polyhedralpress/project-polyhedral/polyhedral/src/01-Introduction.md

 licensing.
 In addition, it embraces modularity.

 ___True, open gaming.___ {{book.product}} is free.
 It is open source.
-It has a permissive, industry-standard, license—the Creative Commons CC BY license.
+It has a permissive, industry-standard, license—the Creative Commons CC-BY license.
 We want everyone to use {{book.product}}, to remix it, build on top of, and to redistribute it without any barriers.